Maria Schneider (actress): Legacy and honours

 On 1 July 2010, Schneider was awarded the medal of Chevalier, Ordre des Arts et des Lettres, for her contributions to the arts by Minister of Culture and Communication, Frédéric Mitterrand.
 He had acted with her in Jacques Rivette's film, Merry-Go-Round (1981).

 After Schneider's death, Patti Smith released a song on her 2012 album Banga called "Maria", which was dedicated both to the actress and nostalgic memories of the 1970s.

 In 2018, her cousin Vanessa Schneider published Tu t'appelais Maria Schneider, a book about her.

+On 2 February 1983, Schneider participated in an interview for the TV show Cinéma, Cinémas, which asked her about the filming of Last Tango in Paris.
+Elisabeth Subrin based a 60-second short film on that interview, which became part of a compilation for Strand Releasing’s 30th Anniversary.
+The 1983 Maria Schneider interview for Cinéma, Cinémas is now the basis for Subrin's 25-minute work, Maria Schneider, 1983, which premiered at the 2022 Cannes Film Festival in the Director’s Fortnight section.

+In 2024, her life story was adapted into the French film Being Maria, in which Schneider is portrayed by Anamaria Vartolomei.